madhups-git/CodewithMAD/README.md

 Day - 14: 20th October 2019 - A Python Script to convert decimal to binary using recursion <br/>
 Day - 15: 21st October 2019 - A Python Script to print ASCII value of a character <br/>
 Day - 16: 22nd October 2019 - A Python Script to check whether given number is strong number or not <br/>
+Day - 17: 23rd October 2019 - A Python Script to check number of prime digits in a given number <br/>
+Day - 18: 24th October 2019 - A Python Script to check number of even and odd digits in a given number <br/>